microsoft/Azure-Analytics-and-AI-Engagement/build24/Readme-Shell.md

 ---

-### Task 1.1: Use the Data Pipelines/Data Flow for a ‘No Code, Low Code experience’
+### Task 1.1: Use the Data Pipelines/Dataflow for a ‘No Code, Low Code experience’

 In this exercise, you will act as the Data Engineer and transfer Contoso's data from from Azure SQL Database into the Lakehouse.